The 6 Things You Need To Know To Keep Your Blog Legal

 1. Lay a Legal Foundation

 When you’re running a blog, your biggest business-level concerns will be taxes.
 Leave it to the government- they’ll want to know when you are making enough money to tax!
 You need to do some research within your state and see what your state-specific requirements are, but generally speaking, you must start reporting your profits when you’re making about $400.
 Aside from taxes, you need to know when your state requires you to file a DBA, and when you should consider an LLC.
-I discuss this process much more at length in my business basics checklist for you here.
+I discuss this process much more at length in my business basics checklist, available in the Newsletter Resource Library.

 2. Name Your Blog (Legally)